Elastic-geek/palindrome/README.md

 # palindrome
-This is a project for checking wheteher a no is palindrome in various languages
+This is a project for checking wheteher a string is palindrome in various languages